Notifications and Events

 A loose bracelet can cause the button to rotate to the front of the wrist where accidental alerts are more likely.

 Either the home broadband is no longer working, or a gateway has been plugged out.
-Simply plug it back in again.
-An LED will flash while it tries to reconnect.
+Simply plug it back in again or review Wi-Fi coverage.

 The bracelet has been inactive and is probably not being worn.